bismuthfoundation/Bismuth-FAQ/Install/Ubuntu_18.04_Install.md

 ## Screen management

-- ctrl-a d to detach and log out
+- `ctrl-a d` to detach and log out
-- screen -x BIS_NODE to re-attach to this screen and check node output.
+- `screen -x node` to re-attach to this screen and check node output.
-- ctrl-a d to detach again
+- `ctrl-a d` to detach again